From the Smokies to the Delta, We'll Match You With the Right Hearth.

 Match the fuel to your life, not the other way around.
 Wood: lowest fuel cost and total power-outage independence, but you're hauling and stacking.
 Gas: press a button, set a thermostat, no maintenance to speak of.
 Pellet: wood economics with automatic feeding, in exchange for weekly cleaning and a need for electricity.
 Electric: plugs in anywhere with honest supplemental heat.
 Nobody regrets the fuel that fits how they actually live.

-Every Hearth Dealer in Tennessee
+Every Stove and Fireplace Dealer in Tennessee

 Spar-Gas